 - Contributor to society

 THE FIRST PLANE OF DEVELOPMENT

-Before the child enters the elementary environment, he/she has gone through the first plane of development.
+Before the child enters the elementary environment, they have gone through the first plane of development.
 The first plane encompasses a sense of order that is external and the child self-oriented.
-Therefore, presentations are 1:1 that means Directress/Child.
+Therefore, presentations are 1:1 which means Directress/Child.
 The child can imagine, but needs to be surrounded by realistic pictures, objects, and activities.
 This helps the child to make a distinction between things that are real and those that are fantasy.
 In this plane you are dealing with The Absorbent Mind, which takes in information like a sponge.